yelghali/Enterprise-Scale-for-AKS/Scenarios/backup_restore/README.md

 ## See it in action (it takes 5 minutes) !

-The sample code provides a Terraform module to install & confiugre Velero.
+The sample code provides a [Terraform module](./velero_terraform_sample/modules/velero) to install & confiugre Velero.
-The sample scenario show how to backup a primary AKS Cluster and restore it to a backup / secondary cluster, in a secondary Region:
+The implemented scenario shows how to backup a primary AKS cluster, and restore it to a seconday cluster (in a secondary region)

 **In the Primary Region (WestEurope in the sample)**